 Mung bean sprouts are germinated mung beans.
-Mung sprouts are relatively very low in calories but very high in quality nutrients.
-Nutrition scientists, hence, label them for all practical purposes under the leafy vegetable category.
+Mung sprouts are relatively low in calories but very high in quality nutrients.
+Nutrition scientists, hence, label them under the leafy-vegetable category for all practical purposes.

 Bean sprouts are also popular in the USA and Canada for their crunchy texture and nutritious profile.